Azure/tech-connect-migration-lab/SQL/docs/sql-db-migration-lab-instructions.md

     ![Remote_Desktop_ConnectionOpen](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/Images/Img_Remote_Desktop_Connection_Open.png?raw=true)

-    **Please contact lab moderator for the IP address, username and password Connect to your machine using user name/password provided by lab modertor.
+    **Please contact lab moderator for the IP address, username and password Connect to your machine using user name/password provided by lab moderator.
     Do not use the username password from the resource tab.**

 2. Click on Search Icon from Taskbar after connecting to the source server and type “**Windows PowerShell ISE**” as appears below: